KSP-KOS/KSLib/doc/lib_circle_nav.md

  * ``GeoCoordinates``

 description:
   * Gives you the midpoint between point 1 and 2 along a great circle path.
-This is not as obviously useful as the others but I needed it for something I am working on so threw it in as well.